tomsepe/linux-voice-assistant/PI-SETUP.md

 sudo usermod -aG docker $USER
 ```

 1. **Activate the changes:** You usually need to log out and log back in for this to take effect.
 However, you can apply the changes to your current terminal session immediately by running:

 ```bash
 newgrp docker
 ```

-Start the application:
+Start the application (if you built from the repo, the image is already built):

 ```shell
 docker compose up -d
 ```

+If you see "Audio server socket not ready" in the logs, ensure PipeWire is running and the socket exists (`ls -la /run/user/1000/pulse/native`), or use the [Start container after PipeWire (headless reboot)](#start-container-after-pipewire-headless-reboot) steps.

-💡 **Note:** If you want to use the application with a different user, you need to change the user in the .env file.
-Dont forget to change the UID from the user.
-The docker container will run until you stop it.
-It will restart autiomatically after a reboot.
+💡 **Note:** If you want to use the application with a different user, change the user in the .env file and the UID.
+The container will restart automatically after a reboot unless you use the "Start container after PipeWire" systemd flow.

 ```shell